New camera.

 In-App Promos: GoPro camera owners (HERO8 + MAX)

-Who: This promo was specifically shown to GoPro HERO8 and MAX camera owners because the horizon leveling tool is not available in earlier models, or to anyone who does not own a GoPro camera.
-Most users who see this ad would be returning users.
+Who: Most users who see this ad would be returning users.
+This promo was specifically shown to GoPro HERO8 and MAX camera owners because the horizon leveling tool is not available in earlier models, or to anyone who does not own a GoPro camera.

 How: The team needed a pithy way to…